leomeinel/arch-install/README.md

 RAID can also be used.

-Meant for general purpose systems.
+Meant for general purpose systems with a GUI.

 ## Info